 UNEVEN LANES

-Eff.: 12/11/2009 Rev.: 01/01/2014
+Eff.
+12/11/2009 Rev. 04/25/2015

-Where construction operations result in a temporary drop-off between two traffic lanes open to traffic, “UNEVEN LANES” (W8-11(0)48) signs shall be used.
-The Contractor shall place the signs at the beginning of the drop-off area, major intersections, and at as such other locations within the drop-off area as the Engineer may direct.
+Where construction operations result in a temporary drop-off between two traffic lanes open to traffic, excluding patching, “UNEVEN LANES” (W8-11(0)48) signs shall be used.
+The Contractor shall place the signs at the beginning of the drop-off area, major intersections, and at as such other locations within the drop-off area as the Engineer may direct, including as shown below.

+2 Mile spacing on Interstates

+1 Mile spacing on rural 2-lane highways

+Spacing per the Traffic Control Plan in Urban sections

 The signs shall be placed just prior to the work that will result in the drop-off and shall remain in place until the drop-off is eliminated.
 This work shall be considered as included in the contract unit prices for the construction items involved and no additional compensation will be allowed.

-701D